Flipajs/FERDA/README.md

 ## Acknowledgement ##
 * Michael Hlaváček - 1 month intern in CMP, he was working on early version of results visualiser.
+* Šimon Mandlík - 5 weeks intern in CMP, he was working mainly on graph visualiser tools.